Build an ERC20 custom paymaster

 First, initialize a new project by running the command:

-npx zksync-cli create custom-paymaster-tutorial --template hardhat_solidity
+npx zksync-cli create erc20-paymaster --template hardhat_solidity

 Next, navigate into the project directory and install the dependencies:

-cd custom-paymaster-tutorial && npm install
+cd erc20-paymaster && npm install

 Design